amolenk/dapr-hands-on/Assignment03/README.md

 ## DIY instructions

 First open the `Assignment 3` folder in this repo in VS Code.
 Then open the [dapr documentation](https://github.com/dapr/docs) and start hacking away.
-Make sure you use the default Reddis state-store component provided out of the box by dapr.
+Make sure you use the default Redis state-store component provided out of the box by dapr.

 ## Step by step instructions